codefresh-io/docs.codefresh.io/_docs/docker-registries/external-docker-registries/amazon-ec2-container-registry.md

 toc: true
 ---

-First click *Configuration* from the left sidebar and then select the *Docker Registry* option under the *Integrations* tab.
+Go to your Account Configuration, by clicking on *Account Settings* on the left sidebar.
+On the first section called *Integrations* click the *Configure* button next to *Docker Registry*.

 To configure ECR first select **Amazon ECR** from the new registry drop down and then provide the following